Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Introduction

-Transcriptomics, proteomics and high-content imaging are rich and complementary tools for interrogating state and function of cellular systems at high-resolution across multiple layers of biology \cite{bray2016cell,hasin2017multi,pinu2019systems,subramanian2020multi}.
-However, measuring transcriptomics and proteomics -- even with optimised technologies \cite{li2022drugseq,gillet2016mass,zampieri2017frontiers} - is resource- and time-intensive \cite{mantione2014comparing} and often the main bottleneck when conducting studies aiming to elucidate molecular biology.
-High-content imaging on the other hand is a high-throughput technology that can generate measurements at scale in a cost- and time-effective manner \cite{starkuviene2007potential,bray2017dataset,hua2021cytoimagenet,way2021predicting}.
 Given that molecular biology and cell morphology\footnote{For brevity, throughout this work, we refer to cell morphology as a term that includes both image-derived morphological as well as protein localisation features from antibody staining.} regulate each other in a complex interplay \cite{wada2011hippo,hamilton2001regulation,canton2006shape,tsuji2018morphology}, we hypothesise that high-content images of cells under controlled conditions contain information that enables the approximate reconstruction of the underlying molecular state.
 However, to the best of our knowledge, whether and to what degree the various multi-omics layers can be reconstructed from high-content imaging data has not yet been established.
 The ability to reconstruct molecular biological measurements with multi-omics technologies could aid in optimising experimental throughput while potentially retaining the same information content at lower resource expenditure.

 Establishing the predictability of multi-omics from cell images is difficult because (i) both cell images and multi-omics layers are rich in information content and manually interpreting their contents for associations with underlying omics markers is infeasible and prone to over- and mis-interpretation of mechanisms, and (ii) a sufficiently representative set of reference images with omics annotations is necessary to evaluate prediction performance across the diversity of cell states in a target cell population.
 Morphological features corresponding to high-level function, such as elongated shapes in M1/M2-polarized macrophages \cite{mcwhorter2015physical} and the various characteristic shapes adopted by microglia in healthy and diseased conditions \cite{savage2019morphology}, are established in literature, but - to the best of our knowledge - no comprehensive map relating cellular morphology and protein localisation to the underlying molecular biology exists to date.